michaelbZA/my-website/content/posts/python-series/09-python-foundations-automation.md

 This script:
 1. Scans a directory for financial documents
 2. Extracts dates and document types from filenames
-3. Creates an organized folder structure by year, month, and document type
+3. Creates an organised folder structure by year, month, and document type
 4. Copies files to the appropriate locations

 ### Understanding Key File Operations